mskumar010/vdr/README.md

 ### 4. Home Delivery of Medication

 - **Why It Matters**: Save time and effort by having your prescriptions delivered to your doorstep.
 - **How It Works**: Upload your prescription to the app.
-Our partner pharmacies will verify it and deliver your medications.
+Our partner pharmacies will  it and deliver your medications.
 You can track your order in real-time.

 ### 5. Get Discounts on Consultations